vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # News

-* December 2021: My CDC 2021 paper was presented at the invited session "Gaussian Process Based Identification and Control" of the conference.
+* December 2021: My CDC 2021 paper was presented at the invited session on "Gaussian Process Based Identification and Control" of the conference.

 * October 2021: Our team (Heeseung Bang and me) participated in the [IEEEXtreme](https://ieeextreme.org/) programming competition and finished at 678/5561 globally (20/86 in USA).